Kiwix: Historic Wikipedia articles selection releases

+In May 2022, an English-language Wikipedia dump was published by the Kiwix Project, which contains all articles, complete with data-files present in the articles, taken before the spread of LLM technologies.

 Deployments

 Kiwix can be installed on a desktop computer as a stand-alone program, installed on a tablet or smartphone, or can create its own WLAN environment from a Raspberry Pi.

 As a software development project, Kiwix itself is not directly involved in deployment projects.
 However, third party organizations do use the software as a component of their own projects.
 Examples include: